Chengqunniu/T2A2/README.md

 * Street number (int, not null)
 * Street name (string(100), not null)
 * Suburb (string(100), not null)
 * Postcode_id (int, FK, not null) Links the address table and postcode table.
-Each address has its own postcode.
+Each address has one and only one postcode.
+Many addresses may have same postcode.

 #### Relationship (addresses table and postcodes table)